-Operating Elevation: Maximum = 6000 feet [1828 meters]

-Operating Temperatures: 15° to 105° F [-9° to 40° C]
+Operating Elevation: Maximum = 6000' [1828 m]Operating Temperatures: 15° to 105° F [-9° to 40° C]

-Service Life: This lifter is designed to have a service life of at least 20,000 lifting cycles, when used as intended.
+Service Life: This lifter is designed to have a service life of at least 20,000 lifting cycles, when used and maintained as intended.
+Vacuum pads, filter elements and other wear-out items are excluded; see MAINTENANCE and REPLACEMENT PARTS LIST for more information.